About the Reference Group

 The Reference Group met regularly over 2014 via teleconference, with an important face-to-face workshop held in Alice Springs in early July 2014 to flesh out the content of the Plan.

 IRCA acknowledges the time commitment and generosity of Reference Group members in sharing skills, knowledge and ideas in the development of the Plan.

 Reference Group Subcommittees

-To support development of the more detailed aspects of the Plan's implementation, four SubCommittees of the Reference Group have been formed.
-The SubCommittees are:
+To support development of the more detailed aspects of the Plan's implementation, four SubCommittees of the Reference Group were formed.
+The SubCommittees were:

 - Digital formats